Pressure-tests the premise.

 Ordered by what blocks what.

-Mid-conversation, Jary scans 28 sources — competitor changelogs, pricing pages, RFCs, Hacker News, the App Store.
-Every claim is grounded in a link you can open.
+Mid-conversation, Jary searches the live web — competitor sites, pricing pages, Product Hunt, Hacker News, GitHub.
+Every claim it makes is grounded in a link you can open.

 Improved project completion rates